Krupskis/Validator/README.md

 # Validator
-Validator I made for CS50 course.
+Credit Card Validator I made for CS50 course.

 This is my first website